torvalds/linux/Documentation/admin-guide/xfs.rst

 	section, and a real-time section.
 The real-time section is optional, and the log section can be separate from the data section or contained within it.

+  max_open_zones=value
+	Specify the max number of zones to keep open for writing on a zoned rt device.
+Many open zones aids file data separation but may impact performance on HDDs.

+	If ``max_open_zones`` is not specified, the value is determined by the capabilities and the size of the zoned rt device.

   noalign
 	Data allocations will not be aligned at stripe unit